henry-pan/SonusStratos/README.md

 # Planned Features

 * Likes - Allow for users to "like" a track, which makes it appear on their user page sidebar.
+* Search - Allow for users to search for a track by title on the navbar.
 * Dark Mode - A toggle to change the color scheme of the site.